-You may sue the trucking carrier and driver after a truck accident.
+You may sue the trucking carrier and driver after a truck accident and a lawyer will help you with this.
 In some cases, the truck itself may have had equipment failure, allowing you to sue the manufacturer.
 Other parties may be liable depending on the circumstances of your accident.

 If a truck driver is at fault for your accident, the driver is liable for your damages.
 Negligent truck drivers may cause accidents when they drive while fatigued or impaired, drive aggressively, or fail to maintain their vehicle or cargo.

 But the truck driver is often an employee of a larger carrier, which may make the trucking carrier liable for your injuries.
 If a truck driver caused your accident and is driving for the carrier, then the carrier is generally vicariously liable for your injuries and damages.

 In other cases, a truck carrier’s own negligence will contribute to the accident.
 Some examples of truck carrier negligence include:

 - Hiring unqualified truck drivers

 - Failure to conduct regular inspections of the truck